 Coffee drinkers vary considerably in palate and attention to detail in the brewing process.
-In our tests, we brew coffee in accordance with the industry's highest standards of extraction.
-If you are looking to up your coffee game, we suggest engaging a local coffee bean roaster (or coffee shop that has a relationship with one) and following their recommended extraction parameters.
-This will likely require you to invest in the tools of the trade if you haven't already.
+In our tests, we brewed coffee in accordance with the industry's highest standards for extraction.
+If you're looking to up your coffee game, we suggest engaging a local coffee bean roaster (or coffee shop that has a relationship with one) and following their recommended extraction parameters.
+This will also likely require you to invest in the tools of the trade if you haven't already.
 Namely, a quality grinder, a dripper, a kitchen scale, and a gooseneck kettle with adjustable temperature settings.

 This review is not a guide to proper coffee brewing practices.
-However, we will touch on this subject as it provides background for the importance we place on certain kettle features.
+However, we will touch on this subject because it provides the background for the importance we place on certain kettle features.

-Coffee experts have long experimented with grind coarseness, water temperature, and brew time to extract the unique flavor profile that each bean variety has to offer.
-In an effort to isolate the factors contributing to desirable flavor outcomes, the variables in the extraction process have been limited.
+Coffee experts have long experimented with grind coarseness, water temperature, and brew time to extract the unique flavor profile that each bean variety can offer.
+The variables in the extraction process were limited to isolate the factors contributing to desirable flavor outcomes.
 The result is a procedure that — as a general rule — sets the coffee to water ratio at 1:17 and the brew time to three minutes per 360 grams of water.
 Like many culinary tasks, merely following the directions is not enough.
-A certain degree of craft is required to render the best results.
+A certain degree of craft is required to achieve the best results.

-The craft we are referencing here is the manner in which the hot water is poured.
+The craft we are referring to here is how the hot water is poured.
 The aim is to deliver the water to the dripper in a slow, circular pour with pauses between full saturation and drainage.
-This method yields even extraction and full flavor.
+This method yields more even extraction and full flavor.